riga/law_example_CMSSingleTopAnalysis/README.md

-# SingleTop Analysis with Public CMS Data using luigi analysis workflows
+# SingleTop Analysis with Public CMS Data using *law*

 **Note**: This example is still under development.
 Apologies for missing documentation at some places.